nycmeshnet/docs/content/hardware/ethernet.md

 ---
 title: "Ethernet"
 ---
+For a rooftop install you need outdoor cable.
+We use Ubiquiti ToughCable Pro.
+Indoor cable is not UV resistant and will decay after a few months of sunlight.

-There is one commonly used standard for ethernet: T-568B. (oO-gB-bG-brBR)
+There is one commonly used standard for crimping ethernet: T-568B. (oO-gB-bG-brBR)

 ![window/wall install](/img/ethernet/T-568B.gif)
 [source](https://www.siongboon.com/projects/2006-03-06_serial_communication/)